leoCottret/cbn-leocottret-mods/GAME_TOOLS/VEHICLE_CREATION_HELPER/README.md

 	- `"number"` -> the script will install the vehicle parts at this row number
 	- `"number1:number2"` -> the script will install the vehicle parts at number1 row, and repeat for each row number until it reaches row number2
 	- `"number"` or `"number1:number2"` must be defined in the first encountered vehicle row tile, starting from the left

-- If that's enough explanations you can skip to the next part, otherwise ->
+- If that's enough explanations you can skip to the next part, otherwise click below ->
 <details>

   <summary>Detailed explanation</summary>